cmsc330fall23/cmsc330fall23/projects/project0.md

 ### Failed Gradescope Compilation

-You didnt push your changes to github...
+You didnt push your changes to GitHub...

 ## Special macOS Instructions